 Her Tony-nominated play, "Open Admissions," received two Drama Desk nominations, a Theatre World Award, The Dramatists Guild's Hull-Warriner Award and was chosen for The New York Times list of "Ten Best Plays of the Year".
 New York Magazine named it "a small masterpiece."
 The play has had numerous university productions.
 Ms. Lauro adapted the play for a CBS Special.

 "The Radiant," about Marie Curie, was commissioned by The Sloane Science Foundation, and was honored by TCG's Edgerton Foundation as "a significant new play of the year."
-It premiered in Miami, was produced off-Broadway, then in Chicago as a choice for The Genesis Project, honoring "significant women of history in plays written by women".
-"The Radiant" was then produced in West Hollywood, CA. and reviewed in Los Angeles as "a compassionate peak at a woman [Marie Curie] trying to make it in the 1900 world of men."
+With a world premiere in Miami, and a New York premiere off-Broadway, The Radiant was subsequently produced in Chicago as a choice for The Genesis Project, honoring "significant women of history in plays written by women".
+"The Radiant's" run in West Hollywood, CA. was reviewed in Los Angeles as "a compassionate peak at a woman [Marie Curie] trying to make it in the 1900 world of men."

 "All Through the Night," enjoyed its World Premiere in Chicago, where it received a Jeff Play Award nomination, was developed at The Actors Studio, produced off-Broadway, in San Francisco, at The Edinburgh Festival, Saskatoon, Canada, and in a long-running production in Tel Aviv.
 Dealing with German gentile girls coming of age in The Third Reich, the play was inspired by interviews of German women compiled in the book, "Frauen."